 - All conduits shall be gray electrical PVC.
 Galvanized rigid metal conduit (RMC) may be substituted for PVC above ground for greater mechanical protection. - All conduit and fittings shall be a minimum of schedule 80 PVC above ground and schedule 40 PVC below ground.
-Schedule 40 PVC sweeps must be entirely below grade. - Any conduit sweep that extends above the ground line must be schedule 80 PVC. - Any conduit fittings must be a minimum of schedule 40 PVC or schedule 80 PVC if above grade. - Riser conduits shall be plumb. - All conduit connections must be glued and fully seated. - Swedge couplings required on all 2, 3, and 4-inch pipe. - Factory bell ends are allowed for connections in lieu of swedge couplings.
+Schedule 40 PVC sweeps must be entirely below grade.
+Any conduit sweep that extends above the ground line must be schedule 80 PVC. - Riser conduits shall be plumb. - All PVC conduit connections must be glued and fully seated.
+Rigid metal conduit connections must be wrench tight. - Swedge couplings required on all 2, 3, and 4-inch pipe. - Factory bell ends are allowed for connections in lieu of swedge couplings.